 With the ever-continuing development and evolution of technology, the Nintendo Wii is swiftly becoming even more obsolete with each passing year.
-That still doesn’t stop people from wanting to play on it!
-The thing doesn’t have a modern HDMI output though.
-That means it can be a little difficult to connect to some modern televisions.
-Luckily, the Wii2HDMI adapter is here to solve (nearly) all of your Wii output-related problems.
+This doesn’t stop people from wanting to play video games on it though!
+The lack of a modern HDMI video output does make the task slightly harder.
+Without HDMI it can be a little difficult to connect the console to some modern televisions.
+Luckily, the Wii2HDMI Adapter is here to solve (nearly) all of your Wii output-related problems.
+Wait, is it written Wii2HDMI, or Wii 2 HDMI?
+Not sure.

 A simple device

-Simply put, the device is inserted into the propriety connection slot at the back of the Wii.
-A HDMI cable can then be plugged into the relevant end.
+Simply put, the device is a self-contained converter that is inserted into the propriety connection slot at the back of the Wii.
+A HDMI cable is then plugged into the relevant end, and then can be plugged into any modern TV.
 There is also a 3.5mm audio jack, but using this isn’t necessary.
+The HDMI cable is sufficient enough for audio output.
 The entire thing is fairly compact, although it does stick quite far from the back of the console.
 If you are limited for room, this might not be suitable.
 Something like a big roomy cube storage setup works great.

 Change those settings